phate999/files/bot-wars docs.md

 ```

 ```
-// Simple Bot: Move toward the center unless an enemy is within 150 units,
+// Simple Bot: Move toward the center at half force unless an enemy is within 150 units,
-// then move toward the enemy with half force. let enemy = enemies[0];
+// then move toward the enemy with full force. let enemy = enemies[0];

 if (enemy.distance < 150) {